FuelLabs/fuels-ts/apps/docs/src/guide/transactions/transaction-parameters.md

 ### `Max Fee`

 The maximum amount you're willing to pay for the transaction using the base asset.
+This allows users to set an upper limit on the transaction fee they are willing to pay, preventing unexpected high costs due to sudden network congestion or fee spikes.

 <<< @/../../docs-snippets/src/guide/transactions/transaction-parameters.test.ts#transaction-parameters-2{ts:line-numbers}

 ### `Tip`

-Optional amount on the base asset to incentivize block producer to include transaction.
-The value set here will be added to the final fee required to process the transaction.
+Optional amount on the base asset to incentivize block producer to include transaction, ensuring faster processing for those willing to pay more.
+The value set here will be added to the transaction `maxFee`.

 <<< @/../../docs-snippets/src/guide/transactions/transaction-parameters.test.ts#transaction-parameters-3{ts:line-numbers}